-Contrary to general purpose CPU of a desktop computer/notebook that Unreal Engine runs on, the Occult is a virtual processor that is designed with “specific needs” of a video game developer in mind.
+Contrary to general purpose CPU of a desktop computer/notebook that Unreal Engine runs on, the Occult has a virtual processor that is designed with “specific needs” of a video game developer in mind.
 Specific needs require custom solutions.

 3.1 Hybrid Synchronous/Asynchronous Architecture

 Today’s consumer computers use “clock driven” synchronous processors.
 A BIOS based clock frequency mimics the conductor of an orchestra.
 It keeps everything in order.
 All components in the computer work in perfect harmony, because the changes in the state of CPU and memory elements are always synchronized by the oscillated “reference” signal.